CopernicaMarketingSoftware/Documentation/Publisher/en/bounces.md

 How to solve an error depends on the user of the software and the receiver.
-Some users might have another route to contact the receiver, such as calling, to get the correct email adress if this is the problem.
+Some users might have another route to contact the receiver, such as calling, to get the correct email address if this is the problem.

 If emails are never delivered to certain addresses it is better to remove them from the database or not email them.
 It is possible to make a selection